FU3X/DebHealthUtil/README.md

 # DebHealthUtil
-The Microsoft Windows System File Checker tool but for Debian to achieve the ultimate unbreakable Linux install
+The Microsoft Windows System File Checker tool but for Debian; in order to achieve the ultimate unbreakable Linux installation

 ## How?